Without fragrance, a garden just isn’t a garden.

 Remember to choose what works for your hardiness zone, provide them with the growing conditions they need, and overlap their bloom times so you’ll never be without a touch of scent.

 Any favorite flowering fragrances you’d like to mention?
-Let us know your ideas in the comments bellow!
+Let us know your ideas in the comments section below!